“The Rev. Peter Gomes, of Plymouth, 1942 – 2011” by Jon Dorn

 A man of many contradictions, Gomes became a Democrat in 2007 after decades as a conservative Republican.
 He even gave the benediction at President Ronald Reagan’s second inauguration in 1985 and preached at the National Cathedral for the inauguration of Reagan’s successor, George Bush.

 Gomes (May 22, 1942 - Feb.
 28, 2011) was born in Boston to a black African immigrant father and a mother from Boston’s African American upper middle class.
-He grew up in Plymouth, Massachusetts, earned a divinity degree at Harvard University, and taught Western civilization at Tuskegee Institute in Alabama for two years before returning to work at Harvard in 1970.
-Four years later he became the first black to hold the historic position of chief minister to Harvard.
+He grew up in Plymouth, Massachusetts.
+He studied at Bates College (where a chapel was named after him in 2012) , earned a divinity degree at Harvard University, and taught Western civilization at Tuskegee Institute in Alabama for two years before returning to work at Harvard in 1970.
+Four years later he became the first black person to serve as chief minister to Harvard.
 He held the positions of Pusey minister at Harvard’s Memorial Church and Plummer professor of Christian morals for the rest of his life.

 He came out publicly as “a Christian who happens as well to be gay” at a student rally in 1991 after a conservative student magazine at Harvard published a condemnation of homosexuality.
 “I now have an unambiguous vocation -- a mission -- to address the religious causes and roots of homophobia,” he later told the Washington Post.
 “I will devote the rest of my life to addressing the 'religious case' against gays.”